-Fixed Pit Ladder Assessment Yes/ No Removable Pit Ladder Assessment Yes/ No NU Are the handholds and treads easily accessed from the landing?
+Removable Pit Ladder Assessment No

 Is the ladder of sound construction?
-Is the construction sound?

 Is the ladder adequately secured at the top and bottom?
-Are fixings secure?

 Are the tread pitches even and correctly spaced?
-Are the tread pitches even and correctly spaced?

 Is the ladder incline correct 1:4?
-Is the tread to wall distance adequate to allow secure purchase?

 Does the ladder extend to an adequate height above the sill?

-Are treads clear of oil and water?
-Ease of location of ladder? - Storage, accessibility, portability Are soles of boots/shoes free of contamination? •
+Ease of location of ladder? - Storage,